Occupational Therapy

 Credits 5.0Building on skills introduced in Occupational Therapy Process, this course addresses the aging process, common conditions in the aging population, chronic disease management, and aging in place.
 Risk factors, signs and symptoms, pathogenesis, medical intervention, and occupational therapy intervention are explored.
 Therapeutic approaches in a variety of practice settings are explored including the home, community, hospital, skilled nursing, and outpatient clinic.

-OTHEG 570: Service Learning
+OTHEG 570: Intro to Service Learning

 Credits 1.0Service learning consists of opportunities to enhance occupational therapy students’ knowledge, skills, and to explore leadership opportunities in areas of health promotion, community issues, and social justice.
 The students will serve in community-based programs both internal and external to Midwestern University.

-OTHEG 571: Service Learning
+OTHEG 571: Service Learning A

-OTHEG 572: Service Learning
+OTHEG 572: Service Learning B

 OTHEG 603: Assistive Technology - Low Incidence Populations

-Credits 3.0This course focuses on the role of the OT practitioner as an inter-professional team member considering, assessing, and treating persons using augmentative and alternative communication devices and services to enhance occupational performance to foster participation and well-being.
+Credits 2.0This course focuses on the role of the OT practitioner as an inter-professional team member considering, assessing, and treating persons using augmentative and alternative communication devices and services to enhance occupational performance to foster participation and well-being.

 OTHEG 605: Professional Development

-Credits 4.0This course provides in-depth understanding of the United States healthcare system and other entities that influence or regulate occupational therapy practice either through policy, reimbursement, or credentialing, while gaining appreciation for the value of professional organizations in advancing the development of the practitioner and the profession.
+Credits 3.0This course provides in-depth understanding of the United States healthcare system and other entities that influence or regulate occupational therapy practice either through policy, reimbursement, or credentialing, while gaining appreciation for the value of professional organizations in advancing the development of the practitioner and the profession.
 With this knowledge, students focus on contexts of occupational therapy practice, and the human resource, reimbursement, supervision, and management strategies for effective service delivery.

 OTHEG 615: Population Health & Emerging Practice